Towards Understanding What State Space Models Learn About Code: CodeSSM-HF Group Size

-In this section, we present additional evaluation results. \cref{fig: hidden repr model comp} shows the comparison between the two models and their fine-tuned version.
-We can observe the forgetting of code properties after finetuning on type inference.

-Additional forward and backward kernels have been shown in \cref{more kernels}.
-The figure shows kernel for first layer, middle layer (layer 5) and last layer for both the models.
-The visualization of these kernels shows that CodeSSM-HF kernels learns more complex relations between tokens compared to CodeSSM across all layers.

-\subsection{CodeSSM-HF Group Size}
+\section{CodeSSM-HF Group Size}

 We experiment with group sizes of 4 and 8.
 We found that having a group size of 8, despite having fewer parameters, performed better than group size of 4.
-The results of both the configuratio is shown in \cref{grp_abl}.
+The results of both the configuration is shown in Table \ref{grp_abl}.